WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 As you can see, there is one new folder - sbox.
 This is in case we require any packages in the masterscripts using R "library()" function - we load it only locally then.
 There is a new file too - config.txt.
 Its content was automatically copied from config_templ.txt.

 And this is it.
 You created your first Malaria Classifier using R and prepared it for deployment.
 There is nothing left to do, than to present to your friends how to use it.
 By the way, [this subsection](#deployment:-installing-deployment-package) is a great start for the description of how to use your solution, which should be given to your coworkers.
-This way they will need exactly what to do with the ZIP file you gave them.
+This way they will know exactly what to do with the ZIP file you gave them.
 And if they want to know how you created the model - click [here]().

 ##Summary

 So, let's sum up what we've just done:

+- We created a project involving malaria classifier which uses Python but the whole code is written in R.
+- Thanks to RSuite, the project is divided into two parts: one responsible for preparing the model, second for evaluating it.
+- We enabled the easy deployment of the project - even people who has never been programming are able to use the second part of the project in order to check whether a patient is sick or not.

+This means we successfully completed the task described in the introduction.
+If you're interested in creating and developing similar projects, please check out these articles:

 -